-Any person may appeal a parking lot assignment or rejection of a special needs request by completing the appropriate appeal form at Parking Services.
-Section B:
+Section A: Any person may appeal a parking lot assignment or rejection of a special needs request by completing the appropriate appeal form at Parking Services.

-Unless otherwise stated in writing by the Parking Appeals Committee, an appeal granted by the committee shall be valid only for the parking year in which the appeal was requested.
-Section C:
+Section B: Unless otherwise stated in writing by the Parking Appeals Committee, an appeal granted by the committee shall be valid only for the parking year in which the appeal was requested.

 Membership of the Parking Appeals Committee shall be determined by the following guidelines.